arvinmi/sif/README.md

-# sif
+# siff

 A file browser for precise code selection with repomix and yek backends.

 > [!Important]
-> sif is still in development and has many known bugs.
+> siff is still in development and has many known bugs.

-## Why sif?
+## Why siff?

 Find it a struggle to select the right files with complex glob patterns or config files just to select the right files for llm code ingestion?
-Sif solves this with a simple visual interface where **you see exactly what gets processed**.
+Siff solves this with a simple visual interface where **you see exactly what gets processed**.

 Instead of this mess: